JonasBakelaar/AdventOfCode/README.md

 # AdventOfCode2020
 These are my solutions to the 2020 Advent Of Code coding challenges.

 Each day, a new challenge was released.
-I am to complete all of these challenges by the end of January.
+I aim to complete these challenges when I can.

 # Languages Used